sa2ajj/docker/docs/sources/contributing/contributing.rst

 comment.

-Before the pull request is merged, make sure that you squash your commits into logical units of work using ``git rebase -i`` and ``git push -f``.
+Before the pull request is merged, make sure that you squash your commits into logical units of work using :command:`git rebase -i` and :command:`git push -f`.
 After every commit the test suite should be passing.
 Include documentation changes in the same commit so that a revert would remove all traces of the feature or fix.

-Commits that fix or close an issue should include a reference like ``Closes #XXX`` or ``Fixes #XXX``, which will automatically close the issue when merged.
+Commits that fix or close an issue should include a reference like :samp:`Closes #{XXX}` or :samp:`Fixes #{XXX}`, which will automatically close the issue when merged.

-Add your name to the AUTHORS file, but make sure the list is sorted and your name and email address match your git configuration.
-The AUTHORS file is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.
+Add your name to the :file:`AUTHORS` file, but make sure the list is sorted and your name and email address match your git configuration.
+The :file:`AUTHORS` file is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.